Strand, London: Churches

 The church of St Clement Danes is believed to date from the 9th century.
-The name may have come from Harold Harefoot, a Danish king who ruled England around 1035–1040 and is buried in the church, or from a place of refuge for Danes after the conquest of Alfred the Great.
+The name may have come from Harold Harefoot, a Danish king who ruled England around 1035–1040 and is buried in the church, or from a place of refuge for Danes after the conquest by Alfred the Great.
 It was transferred to the Order of the Knights Templar by Henry II in 1189.
 It survived the Great Fire in 1666, but was declared unsafe and rebuilt by Christopher Wren in 1679.
 The building was damaged during the Blitz in 1941, gutting much of the interior, and was rebuilt in 1958 by Sam Lloyd, since when it has served as the central church of the Royal Air Force.
 The church is one of two possible origins for the "St Clement's" in the nursery rhyme "Oranges and Lemons", though more contemporary accounts suggest St Clement's, Eastcheap in the City of London to be more likely.

 St Mary le Strand was designed by James Gibbs and completed in 1717, to replace a previous church demolished to make way for Somerset House.
 It was the first building to be designed by Gibbs, who was influenced by Wren and Michelangelo.
-The column on top of the church was originally designed to support a statue of Queen Anne, but was replaced with a spire following Anne's death in 1714.
+The column on top of the church was originally designed to support a statue of then-reigning Queen Anne, but was replaced with a spire following Anne's death in 1714.
 It survived the Blitz but was in poor shape until John Betjeman led a campaign to restore it in the 1970s.
 Essex Street Chapel, the birthplace of British Unitarianism, abuts onto the Strand.
 The original chapel was built in 1774, but damaged in the Blitz.
 It was restored after the war, and now serves as the denominational headquarters of the General Assembly of Unitarian and Free Christian Churches.